probmods/dippl/chapters/06-mcmc.md

 description: Trace-based implementation of MCMC.
 ---

-A popular way to estimate a difficult distribution is to sample the distribution by constructing a random walk that will visit each state in proportion to its probability -- this is called [Markov chain Monte Carlo](http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo).
+A popular way to estimate a difficult distribution is to sample the distribution by constructing a random walk that will visit each state in proportion to its probability -- this is called [Markov chain Monte Carlo (MCMC)](http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo).

 ## A random walk over executions

-Imagine doing a random walk around the space of execution traces of a computation.
-Before we worry about getting the right distribution, let's just make *any* random walk.
+Imagine taking a random walk around the space of execution traces of a computation.
+Before we worry about getting the right distribution, let's just take *any* random walk.
 To do so we will record the continuation at each `sample` call, making a trace of the computation.
 We can then generate a next computation by randomly choosing a choice and re-generating the computation from that point.
 Adapting the code we used for [enumeration](03-enumeration.html):

 ~~~
 // language: javascript